zarkle/cookie-stand/README.md

 # cookie-stand
 Week 2 Project for Code 201

+Used MIT License (public)

 Used Google Fonts for fonts